 Makita 18V LXT Compact Brushless 4-Speed Impact Driver Kit

-Runner Up: The Makita 18V LXT Compact Brushless 4-Speed Impact Driver Kit is a close runner-up because of its features.
-Driven by an innovative brushless motor, the tool’s design offers superior control across a wide range of jobs.
+The Makita 18V LXT Compact Brushless 4-Speed Impact Driver Kit is driven by an innovative brushless motor.
+The tool’s design offers superior control across a wide range of jobs.
 The BL brushless motor gives you a maximum rotational speed of 3,600 RPM and 1,600 in-lbs. of max torque

 The electronic controls of this Makita impact driver’s motor, combined with its Quick-Shift Mode, automatically determine the ideal balance of speed and torque for each task, resulting in more efficient fastening.
 The unique design also features a convenient 4-speed power selector button beneath the chuck, allowing one-handed speed changes.